 The standards below apply to all undergraduate and postbaccalaureate students enrolled.
 Students who entered under a previous catalog will be held to these standards.

 Second semester FTIC students who have completed their first long semester and all other students whose cumulative grade point average falls below 2.00 shall be placed on academic probation.
 They are urged to seek advising in their major departments.
-They may also consult the advisors in the Academic Advising Center of Undergraduate Scholars at UH.

 Students on academic probation whose semester or summer session grade point average is below 2.00 are placed on academic suspension.